Skip to main content

 Optional add-on camera for visual door-state verification

-Works with virtually any opener brand (Chamberlain, LiftMaster, Genie, Craftsman, Overhead Door pre-Security+ 3.0)
+Works with virtually any opener brand (pre-Security+ 3.0)

 What We Love

-• Up to three doors/gates from a single hub with per-door access control — the only pick designed for multi-bay homes and properties with a swing gate.
+• Three-door hub with per-door access control and optional camera — the only pick purpose-built for rental properties and multi-bay homes

-• Widest platform support — HomeKit, Alexa, Google Home, SmartThings, and IFTTT, the combination power-users actually run.
+• Widest platform support on this list — HomeKit, Alexa, Google, SmartThings, and IFTTT in one hub

 What Could Be Better

-• Door scheduling runs through IFTTT rather than natively in the iSmartGate Pro app.
+• Door scheduling runs through IFTTT rather than natively in the iSmartGate Pro app — an extra account and dependency

 The Verdict